 Families of Sisters in Spirit (FSIS) is a volunteer organization led by families of missing and murdered Indigenous women and girls.
 The organization started in response to the Federal Government’s decision to de-fund the Sisters in Spirit initiative in 2010.
 FSIS engages the community in events to remember missing and murdered Indigenous women and in support of the families.
 According to their website, FSIS is a “grassroots anti-colonial, self-determined, community led action and responses to missing and murdered Indigenous women.”
 FSIS co-organizes (with NWAC) the Sisters in Spirit vigil, held annually on October 4th to honour the lives of missing and murdered Indigenous women and girls.
 The vigil began in 2006 with 11 vigils and has grown to 216 vigils in 2014.
 FSIS is one of fourteen organizations to sign a 2011.
-Joint Statement in support of the Sisters in Spirit vigil, recognizing it as a social change movement and calling for a comprehensive plan to stop violence against women.

 No More Silence is a network that supports the work being done to stop the murders and disappearances of Indigenous women.
 There are concerns that families’ questions won’t be answered, particularly related to role of police in missing and murdered Indigenous women cases.
 Demanding transparency from police.
 Quoted in this CBC article.